josephjlee/vogue-javascript-styleguide/README.md

 ## React
 Our React style is mostly influenced by [David Chang's style guide](https://reactjsnews.com/react-style-guide-patterns-i-like/).
 Exceptions are enumerated below.

-  - Since `displayName` is automatically set by React when calling `React.createClass()`, there's no need to explicitly include one:
+  - Since `displayName` is automatically set by React after calling `React.createClass()` and transpiling from JSX to JavaScript, there's no need to explicitly include one:

   ```javascript
     // Preferred